opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 ## Project Tools

 JDK 14 is required to build RENAMEME.
-You must have a JDK 14 installation with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 14 installation.
+You must have a JDK 14 installed with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 14 installation.
 By default, tests use the same runtime as `JAVA_HOME`.
 However, since RENNAMEME supports JDK 8, the build supports compiling with